 Does this pumpkin pie have to be refrigerated?

-One thing I love about this healthy pumpkin pie is that once it has baked, it does not have to be refrigerated.
-That means I have a bit more room in my refrigerator for those other side dishes and desserts we serve at the holidays.
+One thing I love about this pumpkin pie is that it does not have to be refrigerated once it has been baked.
+That means I have a bit more room in my refrigerator for those other side dishes and desserts we serve during the holidays.

 - All-purpose flour